apache/incubator-heron/website/content/docs/contributors/custom-metrics-sink.md

   - print-sink
 ```

-For each sink you need to specify the following:
+For each sink you are required to specify the followings:

 * `class` --- The Java class name of your custom implementation of the
   `IMetricsSink` interface, e.g. `biz.acme.heron.metrics.PrintSink`.